julccer/Hyprland/README.md

 <br>

 Hyprland is a 100% independent, dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
+Definetly.

 It provides the latest Wayland features, is highly customizable, has all the eyecandy, the most powerful plugins, easy IPC, much more QoL stuff than other compositors and more...